 On the white oval, draw a star with a black crayon.
 It looks something like this.
 A small oval at the top.
 Then two small ovals at the sides.
 Next, draw two ovals at the bottom.

 Glue the oval on the apple shape with the stem.

 Cut the other piece horizontally (from side to side) in half.

 Glue one half to the top and the other half to the bottom of the apple with the stem.

 Add the two top pieces to hide the star.

-A gift a preschooler can make for his/hers teacher.
+A gift a preschooler can make for his/her teacher.
 Because who doesn't like an apple?

-Download the basket PDF.
+Download the FREE basket PDF.
 (Save the pages and make other fall preschool crafts.)

 Cut two from brown paper.